 The Power in the CEO Hour

-Every Monday I head to my desk, clear minded about what I need to accomplish, and ready to start my week with purpose.
-The week ahead has been scheduled, and time has been blocked for the important things I have to do.
-And that’s because every Friday I take an hour to prepare myself and my business for success in the following week.
+Every Monday I head to my desk, clear-minded about what I need to accomplish, and ready to start my week with purpose.
+The week ahead has been scheduled, and time has been blocked for the important things I need and want to do.
+And that’s because every Friday I take an hour to prepare myself and my business for success.

 CEO hour is simply a weekly planning practice that prepares you for the week ahead.
 It helps you focus on the right things and control how you use your time.
 The results?
 Less stress and more freedom.